Athletic training: Undergraduate general studies

-Undergraduate Athletic Training Programs
+Accreditation

-The Commission on Accreditation of Athletic Training Education (CAATE) lists all the accredited programs in the United States.
+The Commission on Accreditation of Athletic Training Education (CAATE), under the Council for Higher Education, is the accrediting body for athletic training education programs in the United States.
+Only individuals who successfully complete an accredited program are eligible to sit for the certification exam to become an athletic trainer.
+CAATE lists all the accredited programs in the United States on their website.
 It provides the college's name, contact information, and a link to the institution's website.

-Entry-level Master's Programs
+Entry-level master's programs

-Although most athletic trainers receive a bachelor's degree in athletic training before taking the Board of Certification Exam (BOC), it is not the only way to receive an education.
-An entry-level master's program is a two-year program that covers the same material as an undergraduate athletic training degree.
+An entry-level master's program is a two-year program that covers the material required for an athletic training degree.
 Standard prerequisite classes are human anatomy, human physiology, kinesiology, biomechanics, exercise physiology, nutrition, personal health, and a certain number of observation hours completed under a certified athletic trainer (ATC).

 Graduate school in athletic training and related fields

 There are 15 schools in the US with an accredited athletic training master's program for those with a bachelor's in athletic training who want to pursue further education.
 These programs are typically two years in length.
 While enrolled in one of these programs, the athletic trainer may gain clinical experience and receive a stipend through a graduate assistant internship.